 The source disk contains bad sectors which may be cloned to the SSD.
 Please run CHKDSK to check.

-There may be other reasons on the boot up failure.
+There may be other reasons for the bootup failure.
 For more information, please refer to this page: cloned hard drive won’t boot.

 Actually, it is fairly easy to install an SSD without reinstalling Windows as long as you follow the instruction strictly.
 AOMEI Backupper enables you to migarte the entire disk or only system drive(s) to SSD with several clicks.
 And you still can upgrade M.2 SSD without installing Windows with the same steps, and transferring Windows 10 to M.2 NVMe SSD is a great option because this mode of SSD has the fastest writing and reading speed.

 As a comprehensive data protection software, AOMEI Backupper also provides complete backup and restore features, like schedule backup, incremental and differential backup, etc. And you can achieve the same effect with the backup and restore method by creating a disk backup and then restore system image to new SSD without boot issue.
 It also works for restoring system to different computer.